-The planned length of participation in the study for each patient is a maximum of 104 weeks.
+The planned length of participation in the study for each patient is a maximum of 110 weeks.
 This study will consist of 5 periods:

-- Screening period: up to 4 weeks. - Double-blind treatment period: 24 weeks (Part A). - Open-label treatment period: 24 weeks (Part B). - Open-label maintenance period: up to additional 48 weeks or until the product becomes commercially available (Part C). - Follow-up period: 8 weeks.
+- Screening period: up to 4 weeks (may be extended by up to 2 additional weeks). - Double-blind treatment period: 24 weeks (Part A). - Open-label treatment period: 24 weeks (Part B). - Open-label maintenance period: up to additional 48 weeks or until the product becomes commercially available (Part C). - Follow-up period: 8 weeks.